git-pull/tao-of-tmux/manuscript/02-overview.md

 Tmux resides in the text realm.
 This is about fixed-width fonts and that old fashioned black terminal.

+## So what does tmux help me do in the terminal?

 tmux is to the console what a desktop is to gui apps.
 It's a world inside the text dimension.
 Inside tmux you can: